SharkSnack/shiren-ds2/content/dungeons/ancient-ruins.md

   <img src="../images/areas/ancient_ruins_1.png"/><img src="../images/areas/ancient_ruins_2.png"/>
 </div>

-First real dungeon of the game after escaping from the castle.<br/>Traps don't appear on any of the floors, and most items are found identified.<br/>An explanation is displayed when you pick an item up for the first time.
+First real dungeon of the game after escaping from the castle.<br/>Spring is the only trap that gets generated, and most items are found identified.<br/>An explanation is displayed when you pick an item up for the first time.

 <ul class="quickLinksUL">
   <li><a href="#overview">Overview</a></li>